Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 <p align="center"><img src="https://github.com/user-attachments/assets/2a84a161-f9aa-4f71-85ed-cc51699df9e3" alt="图片2"><br><em>Figure 6: Pallet</em></p>

-### 3.5 Near-end calibration
+### 4.5 Near-end calibration

 The near-end calibration scheme uses a so called teaching calibration method.
 The forklift needs to manually control the docking of the pallet once.
 First, move the forklift under the pallet, and pick up the pallet once, which makes sure that the forklift is centered in terms of the pallet.
-Then, lift down the lift arm, and in a straight line, drive the forklift (the pallet is on the ground without lifting) to make the fork tip about 200mm away from the front edge of the pallet (as shown in the diagram).
+Then, lift down the lift arm, and in a straight line, drive the forklift (the pallet is on the ground without lifting) to make the fork tip about 1300mm away from the front edge of the pallet (as shown in the diagram).
 At this time, click on the \[pallet teaching (near)] to calibrate the installation height, lateral offset, heading angle, and roll angle.
 After calibration, click \[Real-time display] and \[Detection] to continue detection.

 <p align="center"><img src="https://github.com/user-attachments/assets/405aa2cd-0040-4078-a1ad-b54f6f09fa04" alt="图片3"><br><em>Figure 7: Pickup first</em></p>

 <p align="center"><img src="https://github.com/user-attachments/assets/c5afa644-e76b-4d79-ae6d-ea3e211cd014" alt="图片4"><br><em>Figure 7: Lift down and move backward</em></p>

-### 3.6 Far-end calibration
+### 4.6 Far-end calibration

 The far-end calibration function is to calibrate the pitch angle of the camera installation.
-After completing the near-end calibration, ensure that the pallet position remains unchanged, control the forklift to move away from the pallet, and click on the \[pallet teaching (far)] when the distance displayed on PalletPro is in the range of 2300mm-2500mm.
+After completing the near-end calibration, ensure that the pallet position remains unchanged, control the forklift to move away from the pallet, and click on the \[pallet teaching (far)] when the distance displayed on PalletPro is in the range of 2000mm-2400mm.
 This will calibrate the pitch angle of the camera installation.
 Click save parameters to complete the calibration.
 As shown in the diagram.

+Note: The [Pallet Teaching (far)] is not mandatory, if the forklift's moving range is within 2000 mm of the pallet.

-<p align="center"><br><em>Figure 8: Distance 2300mm - 2500mm</em></p>
+<p align="center"><br><em>Figure 8: Distance 2300mm - 2400mm</em></p>

-### 3.7 Calibration verification
+### 4.7 Calibration verification

 Once the near-end and far-end calibrations are complete, you can begin verifying the calibration accuracy.
 Move the forklift back and forth between the near-end and far-end calibration points while monitoring the R output for distance (X value), lateral deviation (Y value), and angle.
 Calibration is considered successful when the X and Y errors are within 10 mm and the recognition is stable with no missed detections.
 The forklift can then be put into normal operation.